Alexander Butterfield: Installing the taping system

 Butterfield also oversaw installation of the taping system which Nixon ordered for the White House.
 On February 10, 1971, Haldeman's assistant, Lawrence Higby, told Butterfield that Nixon wanted a voice-activated audio taping system installed in the Oval Office and on White House telephones.
 The goal, Nixon said, was to create a more accurate record of events.

 Butterfield worked with the Secret Service to install five hidden microphones in Nixon's desk in the Oval Office, two in lamps on the mantel over the fireplace, two in the cabinet room, and on all telephone lines in the Lincoln Sitting Room and Oval Office.
 According to Butterfield, the system was highly secret, its existence known only to Nixon, Haldeman, Higby, and the three or four Secret Service technical staffers who installed it.
-In April 1971, Nixon ordered the taping system installed in his private office in the Executive Office Building.
+In April 1971, Nixon ordered the taping system to be installed in his private office in the Executive Office Building.